nmstreethran/notebook/README.md

 Unless otherwise stated or attributed, the contents of this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

-Stack Overflow user contributions are licensed under CC BY-SA 4.0.
+All Stack Overflow user contributions are licensed under CC BY-SA 4.0.

 All original sources are attributed and/or linked within the notes.